Why you shouldn’t come to South Devon for your summer family holiday26 July 2022

-If that’s not off-putting enough, we think it’s important to say that Dartmoor is home to an array of rare wildlife, nothing, we’re sure, you’d have any interest in seeing.
+If that’s not off-putting enough for your family holiday, we think it’s important to say that Dartmoor is home to an array of rare wildlife, nothing, we’re sure, you’d have any interest in seeing.
 As for historic landmarks, apart from the Neolithic tombs and Bronze Age stone circles, there’s not much on offer.

 There’s really nothing to do at all…

-Should you managed to catch a one-off wave at Bantham or spend an hour or so exploring Dartmoor, you’ll probably start wondering what else South Devon has to offer.
+Should you manage to catch a one-off wave at Bantham or spend an hour or so exploring Dartmoor, you’ll probably start wondering what else South Devon has to offer for your family holiday.
 And it’s not much, we’re afraid, not much at all…

 It’s as though South Devon hasn’t even thought of becoming a summer hotspot.
 Your kids will really dislike Woodlands Theme Park, especially its zoo, rides and indoor play areas.
 Paignton Zoo only has a few animals that you can probably see in your own back garden including elephants, red pandas, black rhinos and lions.
 Who’d want to see those?

 The River Dart Country Park is another place your kids will dislike hugely.
 Where’s the fun in a playground, bike trails and canoe lake?
 That makes for totally boring family holidays in South Devon if you ask us...